drupalprojects/zeropoint/README.txt

 THEME MODIFICATION
 -------------------------------------------------------------------------+
-Zero Point theme alow many sub-themes as plugins.
+0 Point theme alow many sub-themes as plugins.
 More sub-themes will be available at http://www.radut.net/drupal/

 If you feel like giving the theme a look of your own, I recommend to play